jdf2e/nutui-react/src/packages/uploader/doc.en-US.md

 | beforeDelete `v1.3.4 Abandon`     | Callback when file is removed.
 If the return value is false, it will not be removed.
 Supports returning a `Promise` object, which is not removed when the `Promise` object resolves(false) or rejects| Function(file): boolean \| Promise | -|
 | onBeforeDelete `v1.3.4`     | Callback when file is removed.
 If the return value is false, it will not be removed.
 Supports returning a `Promise` object, which is not removed when the `Promise` object resolves(false) or rejects| Function(file): boolean \| Promise | -|

+> Note: accept, capture, and multiple are the native attributes of the browser's input tag.
+The mobile terminal's different models support these attributes differently, so there may be some compatibility problems under different models and WebView.

 ### FileItem